Critical Analysis of Decision Making Algorithms of Blockchain

 No one can deny the fact that the blockchain is the future of our society.
-One day the blockchain and its various subsets are going to be as ubiquitous as cars, internet, ACs, and computers.
+One day the blockchain and its various subsets are going to be as ubiquitous as cars, the internet, ACs, and computers.

-With such tremendous power, potential and interdisciplinary nature of the blockchain, it is important to bring this technology to mainstream society and educate people about its advantages and applications.
+With such tremendous power, potential, and interdisciplinary nature of the blockchain, it is important to bring this technology to mainstream society and educate people about its advantages and applications.

-Today let us look at the ways of reaching a consensus over a blockchain network and their merits and demerits.
+Today let us look at the ways of reaching a consensus over a blockchain network and its merits and demerits.
 Methods of reaching a consensus have undergone a roller-coaster ride since the inception of the blockchain by Satoshi Nakamoto.

 What really is the consensus?

 Since the blockchain is a subset of Distributed Ledger Technology, there is no supreme decision-making body.
-This makes it important to design a framework and apply an innovative mechanism to allow users on the platform to reach consensus.
+This makes it important to design a framework and apply an innovative mechanism to allow users on the platform to reach a consensus.

 A consensus is a collective decision-making process between the members of the platform to make the general agreement or joint decision for all the beneficiaries of the platform or system.
-The decision-making process is termed as consistency algorithm.
+The decision-making process is termed a consistency algorithm.

 Popular Consensus Algorithm

 The distribution networks over the blockchain utilize different algorithmic models to allow network members to reach a consensus.
-The key aspects of framing these algorithms are consistency, equality to every vote, cooperation and ensuring participation of each member.
+The key aspects of framing these algorithms are consistency, equality to every vote, cooperation, and ensuring participation of each member.

 1. Proof of Work (PoW)

 This is the most popular and commonly used algorithm as it is used in Bitcoin and Ethereum which are the most popular applications of the blockchain.
-PoW is used to confirm transactions by performing computationally intensive operations by nodes on the network and then adding it to the network.
-The output is then compared to other network calculations and the first node to perform the necessary calculations is rewarded with some incentives and transaction fee.
+PoW is used to confirm transactions by performing computationally intensive operations by nodes on the network and then adding them to the network.
+The output is then compared to other network calculations and the first node to perform the necessary calculations is rewarded with some incentives and a transaction fee.

 Advantages of this method